Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Conclusion

-By properly following this study guide till this part of the series, you have prepared yourself to handle all Image Creation, Management, and Registry tasks of Docker.
+By properly following this study guide until this part of the series, you have prepared yourself to handle all Docker image creation, management, and registry tasks.

 Docker Training Course for the Absolute Beginner | KodeKloud